 Figure 10 shows the age and grade levels of youth served in JJIG programs.
 In line with the national trends of juvenile delinquent populations, participants on average were behind in grade level based on their ages (Miller, Warren, & Owen, 2011; US Departments of Education and Justice, 2014).
-Of the total 1,350 youth served, 74% were between ages 14 and 16, with 16 (29%) being the most frequently occurring age.
-The largest percentage of youth served were in the ninth grade (32%).
-Seventy participants reported their grade level as "N/A" because it did not apply to their educational status.
+Of the total 1,051 youth served, 74% were between ages 14 and 16, with 15 and 16 (27% each) being the most frequently occurring ages.
+The largest percentage of youth served were in the ninth grade (33%).
+Seventy-eight participants reported their grade level as "N/A" because it did not apply to their educational status.
 This includes enrollment in other instructional programs (e.g. GED program), non-enrollment in school (e.g. expelled or dropped out), or school completion; their respective grade levels and ages have been excluded from the graph below.